jlollis/sicp-solutions/README.md

 ---

-Note: The header image is taken from an 1848 engraving of Hermes Trismegestus and Raymon Llull, and is the source for the famous cover art.
+Note: The header image is taken from an 1848 engraving of Hermes Trismegestus and Raymon Llull, and is the source for SICP's famous cover art.
 <br/>
 - [https://archive.org/details/lemoyengeetlar02jaco/page/n53](https://archive.org/details/lemoyengeetlar02jaco/page/n53)<br/>
 - https://twitter.com/TwoBitHistory/status/1051826516844322821<br/>